dsi-clinic/2025-autumn-bfi/README.md

 - Medicare eligibility rates

 ### Data Dictionary
-See [insertcodebook] for complete variable definitions and descriptions.
+See [Codebook](/docs/Codebook.xlsx) for complete variable definitions and descriptions.

 ### Data Access & Privacy
-All data handling follows the [Data Science Clinic guidelines](DataPolicy.md).
+All data handling follows the Data Science Clinic guidelines.
 Confidential data should only be used within the project context and stored securely on encrypted drives.

 ```